 Qualifications and Requirements

-- Experience in direct service provision in the field of MHPSS or protection, preferably working in providing group support activities, case-management or focused non-specialized support to vulnerable populations;
+- Minimum 2 years of experience in direct service provision in the field of MHPSS or protection, preferably working in providing group support activities, case-management or focused non-specialized support to vulnerable populations;

 - Familiarity with the IASC Guidelines on Mental Health and Psychosocial Support in Emergency Settings and other interagency MHPSS standards;

 - Experience in designing and leading capacity building initiatives around mental health;

 - Demonstrated capacity in conducting field level assessments, including safety audits and developing assessment tools (e.g. questionnaires, focus group discussions, and M&E tools);

 - Understanding of key protection and MHPSS mainstreaming principles and their practical applications in humanitarian work;

 - Good understanding of the targeted communities’ location ,culture and traditions across the WB, including EJ;

 - Knowledge of Prevention of Sexual Exploitation and Abuse (PSEA) responsibilities within humanitarian response;